Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.
 - Device information is provided and valid.

 **Postconditions** :

 - The device is added to the household.
 - The device information is added to the device library.

 **Collaborators** :

 - UserService::verifyUser()
 - DeviceLibraryService::addDeviceInformation()

-## Update Device Information
+## Update Device Information {updatedeviceinformation}

 **Description** : Update information about a device in a household.